practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 So, the Mocka compiler can now be called with command _mocka_ or _m2_ for **all** system users and system wide.

-This is the linked Mocka compiler script:
+This is the symbol-linked Mocka script for compiling and linking:

 ```
 # cat /usr/local/mocka/sys/m2